 If your screening test results show you would not be suitable for this study your doctor will discuss alternative treatment options with you.

-What screening assessments will be performed to see if I am suitable for the trial?
+What screening assessments will be performed?

 The following will be performed or organised at your screening visit: